About This Drug

 Warnings and Precautions

-- Congestive heart failure.
+- Congestive heart failure – your heart has less ability to pump blood properly.
 You may be short of breath.
 Your arms, hands, legs and feet may swell.

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.